joakimk/toniq/README.md

 ### Later

 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
+* [ ] Introduce some kind of `use ExQueue.Worker` to avoid having to specify concurrency or other options by default